metio/terraform-provider-k8s/docs/data-sources/iot_eclipse_org_ditto_v1alpha1_manifest.md

 Optional:

-- `additional_properties` (Map of String) Additional system properties, which will be appended to the list of system properties.Note: Setting arbitrary system properties may break the deployment and may also not be compatible with future versions.
+- `additional_properties` (Map of String) Additional system properties, which will be appended to the list of system properties.
+Note: Setting arbitrary system properties may break the deployment and may also not be compatible with future versions.
 - `app_log_level` (String) Allow configuring the application log level.
 - `log_level` (String) Allow configuring all log levels.
 - `replicas` (Number) Number of replicas.
 Defaults to one.